-The student will take the final exam at the end of the course if he or she has received at least 25.2 points and all practical exercises have been evaluated positively.
+The student will take the final exam at the end of the course if he or she has received at least 25 points and all practical exercises have been evaluated positively.
 The final exam is divided into two parts: written and oral.

-The written examination consists of 25 multiple choice questions.
+The written examination consists of 30 multiple choice questions.
 There are five possible answers to each question or statement, and more than one can be correct.
 Only tasks with completely correct answers will be graded.
-A written examination is considered successful if at least 13 correct answers are provided.
+A written examination is considered successful if at least 15 correct answers are provided.

 The oral examination is mandatory.
 A student may only take the oral examination if he or she has passed the written part of the final examination.
-The student is given three questions to answer for a total of 25 points.
-To pass the exam, the student must answer all three questions correctly and obtain at least 13 points.
+The student is given three questions to answer for a total of 20 points.
+To pass the exam, the student must answer all three questions correctly.